-This design creates a tight connection with Torx screws that makes the screwdriver tip much less likely to slip under high torsional forces than a Phillips head screwdriver.
+This design creates a tight connection with Torx screws, making the screwdriver tip much less likely to slip under high torsional forces than a Phillips head screwdriver.
 This makes them ideal for use with power tools that produce a lot of torque and speed.

 There are also Torx security screwdrivers that work with Torx security screws.
-These have the same shape as a Torx screw but have a small pin in the center that prevents a standard Torx screwdriver from engaging with the screw head.
+These have the same shape as a Torx screw, but a small pin in the center prevents a standard Torx screwdriver from engaging with the screw head.

 This type of screw will only connect to the less common Torx security screwdriver, which has a hole that accepts that pin.

 Like the Robertson screwdriver, this star head screwdriver offers superior torque (hence the name) over conventional Phillips or flat head screwdrivers.
-Larger Torx bits are often used with power drivers in carpentry projects, such as in a deck construction project.
+Larger Torx bits are often used with power drivers in carpentry projects, such as deck construction projects.

 Smaller Torx screws work on electronics, including smart devices and computers.

-With its cross-shaped pointed head, the Pozidrive is commonly mistaken for a Phillips head screwdriver.
+The Pozidrive is commonly mistaken for a Phillips head screwdriver with its cross-shaped pointed head.
 But looks are deceiving.
 A closer inspection reveals that the Pozidrive actually has eight points versus the four of a Phillips head screwdriver.

 It has a cross design plus a shallower cross that sits at a 45-degree angle from the larger one.
 This design reduces but doesn’t eliminate the cam-out effect of the pointed cross shape.